Monitoring and Alerts Configuration

 check_num_point: 3

-To monitor number of disk pending operations:
+To monitor the number of disk pending operations:

 monitors: